dgiese/dustcloud-nexmon/README.md

 This is a simplified version of the Nexmon Framework by Daniel Wegemer and Matthias Schulz (https://github.com/seemoo-lab/nexmon)

+I presented in 2018 at DEFCON how to use the Nexmon framework to modify Xiaomi firmwares, which are based on Marvel or Mediatek Cortex-M chips.
+You find the presentation here: http://dontvacuum.me/talks/DEFCON26-IoT-Village/DEFCON26-IoT-Village_How_to_Modify_Cortex_M_Firmware-Xiaomi.html

 This release does not contain the buildtools, please download them from the nexmon repository.
 # Steps:
 * import folder buildtools from (https://github.com/seemoo-lab/nexmon/tree/master/buildtools)